 Our next course will be held

 September 17-20, 2015 at Lake Lawn Resort in Delavan, WI.
-MDs register by August 20th to receive the early registration discount.
-Group rates at Lake Lawn are available though August 16th or until the room block is sold out.
-Make your reservation now.
-Please contact us to be added to our mailing list for updates.
+Available seats are limited!
+Please register now.
+Contact us to be added to our mailing list for updates.